Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the previous track we discussed three types of dreams: trauma dreams, freedom dreams, and resolution dreams.
+In the previous section, we discussed three types of dreams: trauma dreams, freedom dreams, and resolution dreams.

-On this track, we will discuss the child's feelings of guilt and responsibility and the child's beliefs regarding treatment of the child in the role of victim.
+In this section, we will discuss the child's feelings of guilt and responsibility and the child's beliefs regarding treatment of the child in the role of victim.
 We will also look at the use of externalizing abusive messages.

 As you are aware, how a trauma is defined or interpreted by the child's parents and therapist determines how the child views the event.
 If the child's feelings of guilt and responsibility are dealt with effectively, the child ideally will feel that his or her parents or therapists are letting them know "It wasn't your fault."